Webhooks

 unsubscribe(data["to"][0])

-return "", 200 # Always return 200
+return "", 200 # always return 200

 <?php

-Route::post('/webhooks/email', function (Request $request) {
+Route::post('/webhooks/quolle', function (Request $request) {

 $event = $request->input('event');